Focus groups are a useful tool for companies that want to perform extensive market research on their products and services.

 They also offer in-person and online focus groups if you live in Canada or in the United States.
 In-person focus groups are typically held in major city centers.

-When ready, you can convert your points into PayPal payments, gift cards, air miles or charity donations – your choice.
+When ready, you can convert your points into PayPal payments, gift cards to Amazon, Uber, Walmart, etc), air miles or charity donations – your choice.

 Clear Voice Surveys